 Coffee consumption and coronary heart disease riskPrint this page

-There was variation between the results of the individual cohort-studies e.g. among the 21 studies, two studies reported a positive correlation and two reported a negative correlation both for the group who drank 4-6 cups per day and for those who drank more than 6 cups per day.
-However, their overall evaluation did not show a statistically significant association between coffee drinking and the long-term risk of coronary heart disease.
+- A 2009 meta-analysis of 21 prospective cohort studies on coffee consumption and coronary heart disease showed variation between the results of the individual cohort studies, with two studies reporting a positive correlation, and two a negative correlation both for the group who drank 4-6 cups of coffee per day and for those who drank more than cups per day10.
+However, the overall evaluation did not show a statistically significant association between coffee drinking and long-term risk of coronary heart disease.
 In addition, habitual moderate coffee consumption was associated with a lower risk in women.

-- The Dutch study4 covered 37,514 participants followed up for 13 years with 1,387 cases of coronary heart disease.
-For coffee consumption, a U-shaped association with slightly reduced risk for coronary heart disease was observed, with the lowest risk in the group consuming 2-3 cups per day.
+- A Dutch study followed 37,514 participants over 13 years with 1,387 cases of coronary heart disease.
+For coffee consumption, a U-shaped association with slightly reduced risk for coronary heart disease was observed, with the lowest risk in the group seen at 2-3 cups per day12.

-- The Swedish study6 assessed 37,315 male participants followed up for 9 years and 784 cases of heart failure.
-In this study, coffee consumption was not associated with incidence of heart failure, not even in the group consuming more than 5 cups per day.
+- A Swedish study assessed 37,315 male participants over 9 years with 784 cases of heart failure.
+In this study, coffee consumption was not associated with incidence of heart failure, including those consuming more than five cups per day14.

-Another Swedish study7, using case-control instead of the prospective cohort design and smaller in size (375 cases of first myocardial infarction), observed a statistically significant positive association only for filtered coffee in men.
-In women, no association reached statistical significance.
+- A further Swedish study, using case-control instead of the prospective cohort design and smaller in size (375 cases of first myocardial infarction), observed a statistically significant positive association but only for filtered coffee in men.
+In women, no association reached statistical significance15.

 This information is intended for Healthcare professional audiences.